 The lender has no physical address

-Bartholomy says even if it does, it may be a fake.
-His Better Business Bureau office had a fraudster give a Charlotte, North Carolina, address that proved to be a vacant lot.
-Plug the address you find into Google Maps to see if there’s a business located there.
+Bartholomy shared an account where his Better Business Bureau office had a fraudster give a Charlotte, North Carolina, address that proved to be a vacant lot.
+Sometimes you need to actually see the location in order to verify it and that’s where Google Maps can help.
 If you don’t find any indication of their location, you should avoid the lender as this could be a loan scam waiting to happen.

 For an additional check on the business’ authenticity, dial directory assistance and ask for the lender’s phone number.